How often should you replace your car brakes? For various vehicles, the general range of 30,000 to 70,000 miles is a good starting point.

 Factors Affecting Brake Pad Durability

-Recognising the Signs of Worn Brake Pads
+What Are the Signs of Worn Brake Pads?

-Auditory Alerts: Squeals and Grinding Noises
+Strange Noises: Squeals and Grinding Noises

 Performance Shifts: Braking Responsiveness and Pedal Feel